humberto-aguiar/Rossmann-Sales-Forecast/README.md

 Therefore, if sales can be forecast to some extent, we are interested in it.
 My main goal in this project was not to build a data science solution that makes decisions for business teams but to build a solution that helps them in this process or at least makes it more comfortable.

-# 3 Solution Strategy
+# Solution Strategy and Steps Taken

-For solving this business problem I used an adaptation of the CRISP-DM methodology, defined by the following steps and desired outcomes:
+For solving this business problem I used an adaptation of the CRISP-DM methodology, defined by the following steps and chosen solution:

 Step 01.
-Data Description: In this step, I took a look at the available data for the project.
+Data Description: In this step, I briefly analyzed the data, its variables, and their statistics.
 In a daily problem, we would be creating database queries and maybe web scraping algorithms to gather data that might be useful.

 Step 02.
 Feature Engineering: Here I tried to create some variables that might help on the understanding and usage of the data, as well as variables that might help M.L. algorithms learn patterns in the data to make predictions.

 Step 03.
 Data Filtering: In this step I:
 - Removed sales with 0 values since they made the sales distribution not normal and we are not interested in predicting 0 sales.
 - Filled competition distance NAs with a value higher than max competitor distance available in an attempt to teach the algorithms that these stores' nearest competitors were much further than in stores with competitors nearby.
+- Extracted date-time informations to help ML algorithms
+- Calculated time since promo2 started in weeks

 Step 04.
 Exploratory Data Analysis: In this step, I studied the distributions of the features and validated some business hypotheses that might be valuable.